ThomasWilshaw/ThomasWilshaw.github.io/film_shape.md

 ![Transmittance steps of the generated red, green and blue dyes.](/docs/assets/images/RGB_transmittance_steps.jpg)
 ![Transmittacne stesp of the generated archomtic dye](/docs/assets/images/achromatic_transmittance_steps.jpg)

-These are much more interestign and tell us alot about the colour fidelity of the film at different wavelenghts and densities.
-For example we can see that the magenta dye varies it's transmittance a lot at different densities implying we can expect a lot of colour fidelity in those hues, whereas the yellows transmitte virtually everything from 560nm onwards and are mostly defined by how much blue they contain.
+These are much more interesting and tell us a lot about the colour fidelity of the film at different wavelenghts and densities.
+For example we can see that the magenta dye varies its transmittance a lot at different densities implying we can expect a lot of colour fidelity in those hues, whereas the yellows transmitte virtually everything from 560nm onwards and are mostly defined by how much blue they contain.
 We can also see that whilst the acrhomatic curve is